 The MagneTrainer's high resistance levels help it in the clinic, but other features make it a poor performer in the office.
 For one, [...]

 In every product category, it seems there’s a product that comes in as an ultra-budget option, beating the competition in terms of price and, well, not much else.
 That’s what we have here with the Stamina InStride Folding Cycle.
 But before we levy our judgment, it’s only fair to note that this is a folding cycle and may be competing in a bit of different domain; it's ultra-portable and pitched as a traveling companion as well as a desk partner.
 We’re reviewing desk cycles in terms of their applicability to office fitness, so we’re looking [...]

-We put each product through a lengthy review process, beginning with detailed internet research on product specifications and customer reviews, and often times ending with the product in our own labs for in-house testing.
-That process is detailed in our article, Anatomy of a Review, and we applied it to desk cycles just as we apply to every other product category we undertake.
+We put each product through a lengthy review process, beginning with detailed internet research on product specifications and customer reviews, and often times ending with the product in our own labs for testing.
+That process is detailed in our article, Anatomy of a Review, and we applied it to desk cycles just as we apply it to every product category we undertake reviewing.

 But no two categories of office fitness products are entirely alike, and the need develops for fresh criteria each time we foray into a new product space.
-That’s what this guide sets out to articulate; here you’ll find the criteria we used for the desk cycle reviews and bike desk reviews.
+That’s what this guide sets out to articulate—the specific criteria we used for our desk cycle reviews and bike desk reviews.

 The age of the active workstation is upon us.
 Treadmill desks, bike desks, tilting chairs, and other movement-friendly devices are taking offices by storm.
 But as the average American worker gets up and off their rear, let’s take a moment to commiserate with the first adopters among us.
 These brave souls crafted their own treadmill and standing desks.
 They endured ridicule and difficult assembly because they knew they were doing the right thing for themselves.
 But now?
 Their coworker owns a Lifespan rig, and keeps comparing it unfavorably to their first-gen walker.